saravana2906/kafkaspout/README.md

 <br>
 I have used same zookeeper instance for kafka and storm.<br>
-started the required services in the below order for kafka<br. zookeeper<br>
+started the required services in the below order for kafka<br>. zookeeper<br>
 nimbus<br>
 supervisor<br>